Cobalt-II/Junction-West-Maze-Environment-Generator/README.md

 length: the duration (in tiles) of the branch.
 directPosCircs: Array of decimal values of where along the line you want certain radius() formations to form  (leave this value as a null form if you don't want any)
 relativeCircs: A decimal value that when the (current position along branch) mod (relativeCircs) congruent to 0 [excluding 0, you can manually add that one yourself if wanted], creates a radius() form (leave this value as a null form if you don't want any)
-dimensions: circle dimensions in a 2 length array.
+dimensions: circle dimensions in a 3 length array.
 First entry is the minimum size, and the second is the max size.
+The third is unrelated but used for any specific modulo values for relativeCircs you may want to cut out.
 ```

 ![download (1)](https://user-images.githubusercontent.com/97923189/206877809-0e4af701-7f0b-4fb3-9ec0-ef602502fbd0.png)